foundersandcoders/coursebook/src/course/handbook/retrospectives.md

 ## Team retrospectives

-We also run a smaller "stop go continue" meeting with each [student team](./teams.md) so they are able to reflect on how their group project work went that week.
+We also run a smaller "stop go continue" meeting with each project team so they are able to reflect on how their group project work went that week.

 During the first two weeks, FAC-staff will offer to facilitate team SGCs or at least ensure that each team has a facilitator and time keeper.
 The team may want to assign somebody as note taker and have the 4th person play a "reflective" role at the end of the session to provide a closing response to the SGC.
 The facilitator should not feel they need to respond to every issue and, except for reading out each point, doesn't talk more than the others